QuaSi-Software/Documentation/docs/resie_description_components.md

 [^Fahlen2012]: Fahlén, Per (2012): Capacity control of heat pumps. *REHVA Journal Oktober 2012*, S. 28–31.

 For a most realistic representation, all four discussed effects need to be considered - temperature-dependent COP, temperature-dependent power, part-load-dependent COP and icing losses.
-The calulation of these dependencies will be described below.
+The calculation of these dependencies will be described below.

 ### Modelling approaches for HP: Detail
 #### Temperature-dependent COP

 The temperature-dependend COP can be calculated from different methods:

-- using the \(COP_{Carnot}\) with the carnot effiency factor \(\eta_{Carnot}\) as explained above (easy, simple and fast, but unreal high efficiency with small temperature differences of source and sink)
+- using the \(COP_{Carnot}\) with the carnot efficiency factor \(\eta_{Carnot}\) as explained above (easy, simple and fast, but unreal high efficiency with small temperature differences of source and sink)
-- looking up the COP in a look-up table in dependence of the condenser outlet and the evaporator inlet temperature (for computational efficienc, lookup-tables are fitted to polynomes in pre-processing)
+- looking up the COP in a look-up table in dependence of the condenser outlet and the evaporator inlet temperature (for computational efficiency, lookup-tables are fitted to polynomials in pre-processing)
-- COP calculated as fraction of temperature-dependend electrical and thermal power, gained from generally developed polynomes.
+- COP calculated as fraction of temperature-dependent electrical and thermal power, gained from generally developed polynomials.
 Here, the temperature-depended variation of the maximal power output of the heat pump can be directly taken into account.

 As example for a lookup-table COP (second bulletpoint above), the following figure from Steinacker2022[^Steinacker2022] shows a map of a high-temperature heat pump as a set of curves, depending on the evaporator inlet and condenser outlet temperature.
 In three dimensions, this figure would result in a surface that can be parameterized with a three-dimensional spline interpolation algorithm.